The importance of customer research in business development

-Last, the other important benefit of doing user research is that it removes your bias.
+Last, the other important benefit of doing customer research is that it removes your bias.
 We are all guilty of this with no exception.
 And that’s fine.

 When we create something new we do it starting from our beliefs.
 We have an intuition, or maybe we experience the problem first hand and we know we have to do something.
 That’s how most companies are created.

-By focusing on user research, you can both validate your original assumptions, or maybe disrupt them completely.
+By focusing on customer research, you can both validate your original assumptions, or maybe disrupt them completely.
 But at least you know which direction you should head towards.

-Hopefully, by now we are all convinced of the importance of user research.
+Hopefully, by now we are all convinced of the importance of customer research.
 But how do we actually do it?

 That’s something I personally struggled with a lot.
 In one of the last companies I worked for, I was having some issues finding the right target.
 I was asked to contact more and more people every day, but I wasn’t allowed to actually ask our current clients questions to better understand that audience.

-There are plenty of things you can do to research your audience, but it all starts by asking yourself the right questions and move accordingly.
+There are plenty of things you can do to research your audience, but it all starts with asking yourself the right questions and moving accordingly.

 Step 1: Set your goals

-Before starting asking questions to your audience, set a goal for yourself.
-What do you want to achieve with your user research?
+Before starting to ask questions to your audience, set a goal for yourself.
+What do you want to achieve with your customer research?
 Do you want to tap into new segments or markets?

 Or do you simply want to know more about your current audience to be more targeted?
 And why not, do you want to create a new product?

-By asking yourself these questions, you can make sure your user research will be hyper-targeted allowing you to get the right info you need.
+By asking yourself these questions, you can make sure your customer research will be hyper-targeted allowing you to get the right info you need.

 Step 2: Create and share a survey

-One great way to do user research is by launching and sharing a survey.
-So, create a google form or Typeform with all the questions you’d like to ask.
+One great way to do customer research is by launching and sharing a survey.
+So, create a Google form or Typeform with all the questions you’d like to ask.